zwimlo/gatsby-source-zwimlo/README.md

         // REQUIRED
         // Add your site ID, which is part of the URI for your requests
         siteId: 'Your zwimlo siteId',
-        // REQUIRED if site is proteced otherwise could be left empty
+        // REQUIRED if site is proteced otherwise could be left empty otherwise OPTIONAL
         //   An empty toke means your site is not procteced thus does not require a token
         //   - deliveryToken reflects your Delivery Access Token
         //   - previewToke reflects your Preview Access Token